 Glen: Good question.
 I think that I fundamentally believe that the mountains give mankind so much and they have certainly given me a lot.
 They are fragile places, however, and we need to look after them.
 For me, it is very important to give something back, to make sure they are not exploited irresponsibly.

 And it is quite obvious to me that those who cannot stand up, cannot speak, cannot be heard, are easily exploited.
 The mountains are exploited.
-Mount Toubkal is all too easily exploited.
+Mount Toubkal are all too easily exploited.
 And, of course, the mule is exploited.

-The mule that was overloaded and injured in a fall
+Mule that was overloaded and injured in a fall

 Tourists care about this.
 Many of the better agencies care about this.
 But they often don’t know enough about the problem and even when they do understand, they don’t know what to do.

 The industry does not have the resources needed to solve this problem.
 They can make small fixes and small changes but the problems go much deeper than that.
 That is why I believe that my work can make a difference, can provide alternatives and can encourage people to adopt practices that promote good mule welfare.

 M-T: What initiatives have you started here and why?
 And what other areas can you see that need to change?